AndreaTseng/Andrea-Website.github.io/_pages/about.md

   - /about.html
 ---

-I am a first year Ph.D. student at UW-Madison, where I work with Prof Grioris Chrysos on trustworthy machine learning.
+I am a first year Ph.D. student at UW-Madison, where I work with [Prof Grigoris Chrysos](https://grigorisg9gr.github.io/_pages/about/) on trustworthy machine learning.

 At the moment, my interests in ML involve the following: